niemasd/tools/README.md

     * For help message: `python fasta2json.py -h`

 * **[histogram](histogram.py): Create a histogram from a list of numbers**
-    * The list of numbers must be passed in via standard input
+    * Reads the list of numbers from standard input by default, or a file can be passed via `-i`
+        * The numbers in the list must be whitespace-delimited
     * For help message: `python histogram.py -h`

 * **[mergebib](mergebib.py): Merge multiple BibTeX files into a single file named `merged.bib`**